-When I started my blog 2 years ago I wanted nothing more than a free guide that could help me navigate through the process.
+When I started my blog in 2016 I wanted nothing more than a free guide that could help me navigate through the process.
 At that time I couldn’t find one so I spent a lot of hours learning the ins and outs by researching content online.
 What I learned was that building the foundation for a blog is super important to developing a “profitable” blog that can be monetized.

 So, currently, I suggest developing a strong foundation by creating amazing content filled with ways to help your readers solve a problem.
 Creating a strong brand and foundation will help your audience recognize your content anywhere.

 Once I figured out who my direct audience was and how to help them solve a specific problem I was able to start making a full-time income from blogging and currently earn $10k a month from my blog each month.

 I can remember the first month I made over $1000 from my blog.
 I was so excited because it was at that point that I realized that I could actually make money doing what I love.
 For inspiration, I would read income reports from friends who are bloggers and most of them were making over $10,000 per month from blogging.